Common Carrier Fares: Air, Taxi, Rail, Bus

-Transportation by common carrier is recommended when it is more appropriate and economical than travel by state or private vehicle.
+Transportation by common carrier (e.g., airline, railroad, bus) is recommended when it is more appropriate and economical than travel by state or private vehicle.
 Common carriers are usually preferred for out-of-state travel.
-Actual cost is paid or reimbursed for airline, railroad and bus fares for travel.
+Actual cost is paid/reimbursed for airline, railroad, and bus fares for travel.
+See TRAVEL-EXPENSE PAYMENT (above) for specific Policy guidance related to airline travel.

 All employees are encouraged to travel using routes, schedules, and airlines that provide the most cost-effective, efficient travel that meets the business purpose.
-Economy Plus and/or Business Class airfare are authorized for any leg of international flights where the elapsed time in-the-air is eight hours or greater.
+Economy Plus and/or Business Class airfare are authorized for international flights where the elapsed time in-the-air for any single segment/leg/portion of the overall flight is eight hours or greater.
 First Class airfare is not authorized.

 Air travel paid from federal funds must conform to the Fly America Act.